xrl/rack-mongrel2/README.md

 # Sounds Cool.
 Gimme.

-Add `http://gem.khiltd.com` to your gem sources--ither via `gem source --add` or by throwing it in your Gemfile.
+Add `http://gem.khiltd.com` to your gem sources--either via `gem source --add` or by throwing it in your Gemfile.
 Then just `gem install khi-rack-mongrel2` and get rid of any potentially conflicting versions you might have previously installed.

 # You Sound Like A Real Jerk